hegde-atri/arch-wiki/Networks/DNS.md

 - `resolvectl status`
 - if you have systemd-resolve: `systemd-resolve --status`.
 It will list the DNS servers associated to each connection.

+Make sure that you do not use more than one way

 ## Systemd-resolve

 Check if you have systemd-resolve installed by running `systemd-resolve --version`.
 If you do not have it install it using your package manager `yay -S systemd-resolvconf`